agent-security-labs/agentic-security-hackathon-plan/README.md

 🟢 Active focus · 🟡 Early-stage · ⚪ Open, welcome collaboration

-For the full descriptions, the cross-links between requirements, functions and work items, and the per-card details, **see the [interactive HTML page](./agentic-security-hackathon-plan.html)**.
+For the full descriptions, the cross-links between requirements, functions and work items, and the per-card details, **see the [interactive page](https://agent-security-labs.github.io/agentic-security-hackathon-plan/agentic-security-hackathon-plan.html)**.

 ## Collaborate with us